-- Read the KVM driver section in order to understand the procedure of configuring and managing kvm Hosts. - In the Monitoring section, you can find information about how OpenNebula is monitoring its Hosts and Virtual Machines, and changes you can make in the configuration of that subsystem. - You can read this section if you are interested in performing PCI Passthrough.
+- Read the KVM driver section in order to understand the procedure of configuring and managing KVM Hosts. - Read the LXD driver section in order to understand the procedure of configuring and managing LXD Hosts. - In the Monitoring section, you can find information about how OpenNebula is monitoring its Hosts and Virtual Machines, and changes you can make in the configuration of that subsystem. - You can read this section if you are interested in performing PCI Passthrough.